ranolfi/truncate-referenced-table/README.md

 `truncate_referenced_table 'tablename'`.

-Based on an answer by [Peter Szanto](https://stackoverflow.com/users/157591/peter-szanto) on StackOverflow: [Cannot truncate table because it is being referenced by a FOREIGN KEY constraint?](https://stackoverflow.com/a/13249209/3258851).
+Based on an answer by [Peter Szanto](https://stackoverflow.com/users/157591/peter-szanto) on Stack Overflow: [Cannot truncate table because it is being referenced by a FOREIGN KEY constraint?](https://stackoverflow.com/a/13249209/3258851).
 With additional logic to preserve disabled FK status.

 See authors and license information included in the procedure code.